 This is the primary section for developers after selecting a licence.
-It facilitates preparatory work and internal compliance checks before reviewing licence adherence with the licensing team, and provides essential information for developers seeking to address licensing issues independently.
+It facilitates preparatory work and internal compliance checks before reviewing licence adherence with the licensing team.
+It also provides essential information for developers seeking to address licensing issues independently.
 Additional templates and links to example files with GÉANT-approved content will be provided as they become available from software projects.

+A software licence must be set for every software you are developing, and the selected licence will depend on the licences used for components, while the copyright statement might vary depending on the institutions involved.

-Developers are obligated to adhere to the requirements of the chosen OSS licence and ensure licence compatibility.
+Developers must adhere to the requirements of the chosen OSS licence and ensure licence compatibility.
 Failure to comply constitutes a breach, potentially leading to legal challenges and significant financial loss.

 Even if the software and its dependencies are aligned with the chosen licence, this licence must be clearly stated in the documentation, including the README file.
-Most licences require that a copy of the licence be included, which is typically placed in the LICENSE file in the root folder.
+Most licences require a copy of the licence to be included, typically placed in the LICENSE file in the root folder.
 Some licences may require only their name or URL in documentation, but having the licence text in a dedicated file is standard.
-A clear and explicit statement of the specific licensing is necessary, beyond just including the licence text.
-For instance, the GPL family of licences articulates this requirement in the “How to Apply These Terms to Your New Programs” section at the end of their text.
-Simply including the licence text in the LICENSE file is insufficient; a distinct statement affirming the applied licence is required.
+While other developers check LICENSE in the root folder first, this is not sufficient from a legal standpoint.
+A clear and explicit statement declaring the chosen licence for the software is necessary.
+For instance, the GPL family of licences articulates this requirement in the “How to Apply These Terms to Your New Programs” section at the end of the licence text.
+For Apache 2.0, this information is in “APPENDIX: How to apply the Apache License to your work.”
+Simply including the licence text in the LICENSE file is therefore insufficient; this is particularly relevant when using licence options or offering multiple licences.
+Licence statements are typically placed in NOTICE and README files.

-While licence and copyright information usually do not need to be in every source file header, the applied licence and funding should be clearly declared and strategically placed so that anyone interested could easily find and see them.
+While licence and copyright information usually need not be in every source file header, the applied licence and funding should be clearly declared and strategically placed so that anyone interested could easily spot them.
 If the software has a website or webpage, the licences should also be stated there.
-The source code repository used may also have a mechanism for specifying the used licence.
-GitHub and GitLab provide features that allow declaration of the licence by using the repository’s user interface.
-GitHub is able to automatically recognise the used licence from the LICENSE file in the root folder.
+The source code repository used may have a mechanism for specifying the used licence.
+GitHub and GitLab provide features to declare the licence via the repository’s user interface.
+GitHub can automatically recognise the used licence from the LICENSE file in the root folder.

-Software authors may specify alternative licences for a project, offering it under a dual licence or multiple licences.
-However, when such software is used in another project, only one of its available licences is applied when considering compatibility with the licence of the main project.
-Also, the component’s licence must be compatible with the licence (or all offered licences) of the main project.
+Software authors may offer it under several alternative licences through dual- or multi-licensing.
+However, when such software is used in another project, only one of its available licences should be assumed while considering its compatibility with the licence of the project.On the other hand, components’ licences must be compatible with all licences offered for the main project.

 The minimal set of typical documenting files in a software project usually includes README for project information, LICENSE for licensing details and CONTRIBUTING for contribution guidelines.
 The applied licence may require the inclusion of CHANGELOG or CHANGES for tracking project changes.
 These files may optionally use markdown when their names end with the .md extension.
 If so, you can edit them using an online markdown editor or checker such as Dillinger [Dillinger] or StackEdit [StackEdit].

-The following sections address these compliance requirements in more detail, covering:
+The following sections detail these compliance requirements, covering:

-Copyright and licence notices in source code.

 Placement of information.

+Compliance with licences of used code.

 Project licence options.

-Complying with licences of used code.

 README file.

 COPYRIGHT file.